Lucy Liu Gets Seduced By Younger Man In ‘Mobile Sex Den’ In ‘Why Women Kill’ Clip

 In the clip, Simone is seen driving to a remote location to meet up with her young lover.
 After exiting her car, she’s greeted by Tommy, who informs her that he has his company’s catering van for the rest of the afternoon.
 Simone immediately assumes the pair would be switching vehicles to drive to a hotel, but Tommy surprises her by opening the back of the van to reveal a futon covered with table cloths along with decorative lights and candles.

-“You can’t be series!
+“You can’t be serious!
 You want to make love to me in a catering van?”
 Simone shrieks.
 “There’s no way I’m getting into your mobile sex den.”

 Eventually, Tommy charms Simone into the van and the two begin making out in the cramped vehicle, before the clip cuts to display the show’s logo.